HMGB1: Role in inflammation

-HMGB1 is secreted by immune cells (like macrophages, monocytes and dendritic cells) through leaderless secretory pathway.
-Activated macrophages and monocytes secrete HMGB1 as a cytokine mediator of Inflammation.
+HMGB1 is secreted by immune cells (e.g. macrophages, monocytes and dendritic cells) through leaderless secretory pathway.
+Activated macrophages and monocytes secrete HMGB1 as a cytokine mediator of inflammation.
 Antibodies that neutralize HMGB1 confer protection against damage and tissue injury during arthritis, colitis, ischemia, sepsis, endotoxemia, and systemic lupus erythematosus.
-The mechanism of inflammation and damage consists of binding to TLR2 and TLR4, which mediates HMGB1-dependent activation of macrophage cytokine release.
+The mechanism of inflammation and damage consists of binding to toll-like receptor TLR2 and TLR4, which mediates HMGB1-dependent activation of macrophage cytokine release.
 This positions HMGB1 at the intersection of sterile and infectious inflammatory responses.

 ADP-ribosylation of HMGB1 by PARP1 inhibits removal of apoptotic cells, thereby sustaining inflammation.
-TLR4 binding by HMGB1 or LPS (lipopolysaccharide) sustains ADP-ribosylation of HMGB1 by PARP1 thereby serving as an amplification loop for inflammation.
+TLR4 binding by HMGB1 or lipopolysaccharide (LPS) sustains ADP-ribosylation of HMGB1 by PARP1 thereby serving as an amplification loop for inflammation.

 HMGB1 has been proposed as a DNA vaccine adjuvant.
-HMGB1 released from tumour cells was demonstrated to mediate anti-tumour immune responses by activating Toll-like receptor 2 (TLR2) signaling on bone marrow-derived GBM-infiltrating DCs.
+HMGB1 released from tumour cells was demonstrated to mediate anti-tumour immune responses by activating toll-like receptor 2 (TLR2) signaling on bone marrow-derived GBM-infiltrating DCs.

 Interactions

 HMGB1 has to interact with p53.

 HMGB1 is a nuclear protein that binds to DNA and acts as an architectural chromatin-binding factor.
-It can also be released from cells, in which extracellular form it can bind the inflammatory receptor RAGE (Receptor for Advanced Glycation End-products) and Toll-like receptors (TLRs).
+It can also be released from cells, an extracellular form in which it may bind to toll-like receptors (TLRs) or an inflammatory receptor called the receptor for advanced glycation end-products RAGE.
 Release from cells seems to involve two distinct processes: necrosis, in which case cell membranes are permeabilized and intracellular constituents may diffuse out of the cell; and some form of active or facilitated secretion induced by signaling through the NF-κB.
 HMGB1 also translocates to the cytosol under stressful conditions such as increased ROS inside the cells.
 Under such conditions, HMGB1 promotes cell survival by sustaining autophagy through interactions with beclin-1.
 It is largely considered as an antiapoptotic protein.

 HMGB1 can interact with TLR ligands and cytokines, and activates cells through the multiple surface receptors including TLR2, TLR4, and RAGE.